 Hawaii Asthma Control Program

-- Expanded quality asthma management initiatives for children in rural areas through community health centers;
+- Expands quality asthma management initiatives for children in rural areas through school-based health centers;

-- Promoted awareness and action around air quality and asthma in vog affected areas;
+- Promotes awareness and action around air quality and asthma in VOG-affected areas;

-- Reduced exposure to asthma triggers such as cockroaches and tobacco smoke among residents in public housing and increasing awareness of the link between cockroaches and asthma.
+- Reduces exposure to asthma triggers, such as cockroaches and tobacco smoke, among residents in public housing by increasing awareness of the link between environmental triggers and asthma;

-For more information on our partners, please visit them!
+For more information on HSACP’s partners, please see the links below: